-As well as English, Dutch and French are always an option, as is Arabic, Addonia’s native tongue.
+English, Dutch and French are always an option, as is Arabic, Addonia’s native tongue.
 “In the last class, we had a tutor who spoke Italian and Somali, for instance.
 So this way we can address multiple languages.”

 Many of the participants speak English, which helps them communicate with each other.
 For Muhned Bnana, being able to share his experience was as valuable to him as improving his writing skills.
 “Discussions, listening to others, sharing thoughts in general, and of course, the appreciation that others gave me when I shared a text” were what he appreciated most about the academy, he says.
 “It gives meaning and value to what I do.”

 Bnana left Libya in 2017 “to escape war and chaos” and now lives in Ghent.
 He has participated in the academy twice.
 “I love literature and writing in general, so it was an opportunity to do what I like, and also to make new friends who share the same passion.”